 Combining routes and switching between buses and trains is especially easy for those with Go-To Cards, the most popular form of paying fares, or who use a Metropass or U-Pass.
 These "smart" fare cards automatically store transfers and can be used to conveniently pay the difference when transferring to a service with a higher fare, such as a Northstar commuter train or rush-hour express bus.

 Customers who pay their fare in cash simply ask the driver for a paper transfer; paper tickets dispensed by rail ticket machines work in the same way.
 In the past, paper transfer slips were manually torn by operators in a “transfer cutter."
-Today, a magnetic stripe automatically records the expiration time and can be used when boarding another bus or as a proof of payment on the Blue Line, Red Line or Northstar.
+Today, a magnetic stripe automatically records the expiration time and can be used when boarding another bus or as on the Blue Line, Red Line or Northstar.

 Metro Transit’s use of transfers is not unique.
 Most U.S. transit agencies offer them.
-Those that don’t typically sell day passes that provide unlimited rides for up to 24 hours (Metro Transit offers passes that are good for unlimited rides in 7-day and 31-day increments).
+Those that don’t typically sell day passes that provide unlimited rides for up to 24 hours (Metro Transit offers passes that are good for unlimited rides in

 Free transfers were offered by Twin City Lines beginning in 1890, around the advent of the electric trolley network.
 The transfers were only free to a point, however.
 Customers traveling between Minneapolis and St. Paul faced a double fare and trips to the suburbs cost a dime or more extra.
 The transfers were good for an hour and could only be used to continue a trip in the same direction.

 Return trips could not be made with a transfer until 1998, when the transfer window was extended to 2½ hours and the magnetic stripe fare collection equipment was implemented.
 The changes allow those customers with longer trips more time to reach their final destination.
 Customers making a round-trip also have a greater ability to return on the same fare.